Sogdia: Central Asia and the Silk Road

 Most merchants did not travel the entire Silk Road, but would trade goods through middlemen based in oasis towns, such as Khotan or Dunhuang.
 The Sogdians, however, established a trading network across the 1500 miles from Sogdiana to China.
 In fact, the Sogdians turned their energies to trade so thoroughly that the Saka of the Kingdom of Khotan called all merchants suli, "Sogdian", whatever their culture or ethnicity.
 The Sogdians had learnt to become expert traders from the Kushans, together with whom they initially controlled trade in the Ferghana Valley and Kangju during the 'birth' of the Silk Road.
 Later, they became the primary middlemen after the demise of the Kushan Empire.

 Unlike the empires of antiquity, the Sogdian region was not a territory confined within fixed borders, but rather a network of city-states, from one oasis to another, linking Sogdiana to Byzantium, India, Indochina and China.
 Sogdian contacts with China were initiated by the embassy of the Chinese explorer Zhang Qian during the reign of Emperor Wu (r.
-141–87 BC) of the former Han dynasty.
+141–87 BCE) of the former Han dynasty.
 Zhang wrote a report of his visit to the Western Regions in Central Asia and named the area of Sogdiana as "Kangju".